-Payment for the Cafeteria may be made through FACTS (recommended) or given to your classroom teacher (lower school), your first block teacher (middle and upper school), or in the front office.
-Payment for After Care fees must be made through FACTS.
+Payment for breakfast and/or break food may be made through FACTS.
+Payment for Aftercare fees must be made through Lillio.
 All checks need to be made payable to NCS.
 Be sure to put any payment in an envelope labeled with the student's name, the amount of the check, its purpose, and a note in the memo line what the check is written for and the student's name.